jfbinTECHA/kco/README.md

 (Optional) Execution sandbox — add a runner module using Docker to run tests or commands when ALLOW_EXECUTE=true .

+## Custom Rules

+The system supports customizable rules that are automatically merged into AI prompts:

+- **Global Rules** (`backend/app/rules/global.md`): Apply to all interactions
+- **Project Rules** (`backend/app/rules/project.md`): Apply to this specific project

+System prompts are built as: `base + global + project + mode-specific`

+Edit the markdown files in `backend/app/rules/` to customize behavior across all modes.

 ## Next Steps / Nice to Have
 Streaming responses (Server-Sent Events) for faster UX.
 File upload + lightweight repo browser to supply project_context .